 We really want to hear about your experience.
 We expect for you to write a blog that we can publish on our web site, www.cheetah.org about your experience.
-Also, if you have any comments that you think can improve our work in Somaliland, please don't hesitate to let us know.
+Also, if you have any comments that you think can improve our work in Somaliland, please don't hesitate to let us know, contact Kitty or Lauren.
 CCF Somaliland is a new operation with limited resources, and we are doing everything we can to make it better both for people who work there and for the animals.
-Please send your blog and your comments to director@cheetah.org.
+Please send your blog and your comments to lauren@cheetah.org, kajunkit12@gmail.com, or director@cheetah.org.